Spend 6 Minutes To Learn

 So if the book you’re signing up on has stated that the max it will refund is $500, you can deposit that or a close enough amount that you’re comfortable with.

 Next, take note of any potential restrictions—it can be odds or market restrictions.
-Knowing such restrictions will help you know what you can and can’t aim for if you want your first wager to be eligible for the bonus.
+Knowing such restrictions will help you understand what you can and can’t aim for if you want your first wager to be eligible for the bonus.
 With that in mind, you can begin scouring for potential wagers.

 Some bettors like to go for extreme long shots since they know that they have the backup of a bonus, while others prefer to keep it conservative by sticking to what they would normally wager.